admiralorbiter/Signpost/vr_project_ideas.md

 ### **Project 2025 Impact Simulator**
 Walk through virtual government agencies and see how proposed changes would affect daily operations and citizen services.
 Turn policy into tangible experience.

-### **The Democracy Health Dashboard**
-A 3D command center where you can adjust various democratic "vital signs" and see how they affect the overall health of the system.
-Interactive policy experimentation.

 ---

 ## 🤝 Human Connection & AI Philosophy